addania/coding/src/pages/Publish_Create_React_App_on_GithubPages.md

 npm run deploy
 ```

-Please note that we don't need to do <code>git add .</code> because now we only want to publish the site! git add, commit, push is only if I want to upload my real source code to Github.
+Please note that we don't need to do <code>git add .</code> because now we only want to publish the site! <code>git add, commit, push</code>code>  is only if I want to upload my real source code to Github.

-> When I want to upload and backup my <code>precious</code>working code to Github, it has nothing to do with **PUBLISHING** production files by <code>npm run deploy</code>.
+> When I want to upload and backup my <code>precious</code> working code to Github, it has nothing to do with **PUBLISHING** production files by <code>npm run deploy</code>.

-To upload and backup my files, I add my project files to **LOCAL** git
+> To upload and backup my files, I add my project files to **LOCAL** git
 ```
 git add .
 ```